hrbrmstr/hrbrthemes/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 0 notes
+0 errors | 0 warnings | 0 notes%>%	hrbrthemes exported operators

-r-hub CRAN check notes "Author field differs from that derived from Authors@R" due to the ORCID id auto-expansion to a URL.

-* This is an update and CRAN-fix release.

 ## Reverse dependencies

-- BAwiR - ok
-- fontHind - ok
-- fontMPlus - ok
+- [BAwiR, fontHind, fontMPlus, ggstatsplot, mlr] all OK

 ---

-- new fonts and R markdown theme added
+- new fonts, a new white theme and a new dark theme
-- some new utilities for ggplot2 themes
-- fixed CRAN check errors on ubuntu (at least that's what all the third-party testing sites tell me since it does not toss that error on them)
+- fixed typos in documentation